IMPORTANT NOTICE:

 Consultant Neurologist and Staff Specialist – Royal North Shore Hospital, NSLHD

-Specialties: General neurology, headache, myopathies including inflammatory myopathy, neurophysiology, injection therapy.
+Specialties: General neurology, epilepsy, neuropathy and myopathy, neurophysiology, injection therapy

 Dr James Lee graduated in medicine with 1st Class Honours.
 He has trained at the Royal North Shore Hospital in general neurology and neurophysiology.
-He is a scholar of the University of Sydney and Australian Government Research Training Program and a Doctor of Philosophy with postgraduate studies on nerve and muscle excitability in myopathic disorders, specifically inclusion body and inflammatory myopathy, and has several publications in this area.
+He is a scholar of the University of Sydney and Australian Government Research Training Program, and a Doctor of Philosophy with postgraduate studies on nerve and muscle excitability in myopathic disorders, specifically inclusion body and inflammatory myopathy, with several publications in this area.
+He also has an interest in epilepsy, holding a specialty clinic in this area both in private and public settings.
 Dr Lee also received the Peter Bancroft prize.
-Dr Lee is a Staff Specialist at Royal North Shore Hospital and VMO Neurologist at Sutherland Hospital.
+Dr Lee is a Staff Specialist at Royal North Shore Hospital.
 James is fluent in both Cantonese and Mandarin.

 MBBS, FRACP